Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Evaluation Results

-Table \ref{tab:main} demonstrates that when \name\ is trained on the GeoSound dataset with Bing imagery without metadata, I2A-R10 performance improves from 0.423 (the performance of the existing SOTA, PSM ) to 0.534.
-In a similar setting with metadata, performance increases from 0.828 to 0.871.
-A similar improvement is observed for the GeoSound dataset with Sentinel imagery: I2A-R10 improves from 0.474 to 0.549 without metadata, and from 0.802 to 0.868 with metadata.
-Similarly, results for the SoundingEarth dataset show I2A-R10 improving from 0.514 to 0.570 without metadata, and from 0.563 to 0.626 with metadata.
-Similar to gains in image to audio retrieval, a noticeable improvement in audio-to-image retrieval is observed for \name\ across both datasets and settings.
-Additionally, as reported in Tables \ref{tab:supp_SoundingEarth}, \ref{tab:multiscalebingmap} and \ref{tab:multiscalesentinel}, consistent performance-gain is achieved by \name\ across all scales of satellite images and different settings for cross-modal retrieval.
+Table~\ref{tab:main} summarizes results for models trained with and without metadata on both the benchmarks with imagery at scale~1.
+When trained on GeoSound with Bing imagery, \name\ improves I2A-R10\% from 0.423 (PSM) to 0.534 without metadata, and from 0.828 to 0.871 with metadata.
+Using Sentinel imagery, performance increases from 0.474 to 0.549 without metadata, and from 0.802 to 0.868 with metadata.
+On SoundingEarth, I2A-R10\% improves from 0.514 to 0.570 without metadata and from 0.563 to 0.626 with metadata.
+Similar gains are observed for audio-to-image retrieval across both datasets.
+As shown in supplemental Tables~\ref{tab:supp_SoundingEarth},~\ref{tab:multiscalebingmap}, and~\ref{tab:multiscalesentinel}, these improvements hold consistently across all image scales and retrieval settings.

-The results of \name\ demonstrate its effectiveness in multi-scale satellite image-to-sound retrieval, showing significant improvements when trained and evaluated with metadata.
-To assess the contribution of each metadata component, we conduct ablation studies by evaluating \name~ with individual or subsets of metadata components.
-The results, shown in Tables \ref{tab:metadata_ablation} and \ref{tab:metadata_ablation2}, reveal that the most impactful component is the audio source, consistent with the findings in PSM.
-This is further supported by the results from the SoundingEarth dataset, where the performance difference between the model trained with and without metadata is small, as all samples come from the same source (Aporee:Radio \cite{aporee}) for this dataset.
-In contrast, the GeoSound dataset includes samples from four distinct sources—Freesound \cite{Freesound}, iNaturalist \cite{iNaturalist}, Aporee:Radio \cite{aporee}, and Flickr \cite{thomee2016yfcc100m}—each contributing unique sound types, such as nature sounds from iNaturalist and human activity sounds from Flickr.
-Therefore, for models trained on GeoSound dataset, the \textit{audio source} metadata plays a critical role, enabling the model to learn an embedding space that accounts for the biases of different sound data platforms.
-During inference, user can select the expected audio source for a given location, enabling improved retrieval and metadata-conditioned soundscape maps.
+The results of \name\ demonstrate strong performance in multi-scale satellite image-to-sound retrieval, with clear gains when trained and evaluated using metadata.
+To analyze the contribution of each metadata component, we perform ablations using individual or subset combinations (supplemental Tables~\ref{tab:metadata_ablation} and~\ref{tab:metadata_ablation2}).
+The audio source emerges as the most impactful factor, consistent with prior findings in PSM~\cite{khanal2024psm}.
+This effect of metadata is modest on SoundingEarth, where all samples are from a single source (Aporee:Radio~\cite{aporee}), but pronounced on GeoSound, which aggregates data from four distinct platforms—Freesound~\cite{Freesound}, iNaturalist~\cite{iNaturalist}, Aporee:Radio~\cite{aporee}, and Flickr~\cite{thomee2016yfcc100m}.
+These sources emphasize different sound types, such as nature sounds from iNaturalist and human activity from Flickr.
+Consequently, modeling the \textit{audio source} metadata enables \name\ to learn embeddings that account for dataset-specific biases.
+At inference time, users can also condition retrievals on a selected source, producing metadata-aware soundscape maps tailored to expected sound distributions.